 Guests & Friends

 There are other things that you should know.
 While we cherish our silence and enclosure (separation from the outside world) we are welcoming towards all sorts of people, including families; sometimes families have noisy little children.
 Saint Benedict says that, “guests, who are never lacking in a monastery, [sometimes] arrive at irregular hours” (Rule of Saint Benedict, Chapter 53).
 Apart from the courtesy and reverence incumbent upon all people of good will in the House of God, we do not expect our guests to conform to our monastic disciplines.
-We have a very gentle dog; if you are not dog-friendly or are easily shocked when a dog acts in a very doggy fashion, you will not be happy among us.
+We also have a very gentle dog; if you are not dog-friendly or are easily shocked when a dog acts in a very doggy fashion, you will not be happy among us.

 I have no desire to lead anyone on by presenting a picture of our way of life that does not correspond to its reality.
 You can read about some of the characteristic elements of Benedictine life at Silverstream Priory below.
 If, after reading, you want to get to know us first hand, please contact us.
 If you have read this far, you will probably want to continue!

 In lumine vultus Iesu,